The 10 Best Places in Cairo to Work or Study For Finals | Egyptian Streets

 Finals week is upon us, and high school and college students are scrambling to prepare for their exams and finish their term papers.
-This semester is different though, with their campuses being semi-online and work being “from home”, some find it hard to focus with the comfort of home.
-This is a list of the best places to get work done outside of the home.
+This semester is different though, with their campuses being semi-online and work being “from home”, some find it hard to focus from the comfort of home.
+Egyptian Streets has compiled a list of the best places to get work done outside of the house.

 1. WorkYard Coworking Space, Mohandessin